nervosnetwork/ckb/README.md

 ## Testnet Rylai

 CKB Testnet *Rylai* is the testing network before its mainnet launch.
-Switch to branch [rylai] to see the documentations.
+Switch to branch [master] to see the documentations.

 ## Mainnet